 Carrying excess weight adds fatty deposits in and around your airways subsequently subjecting your breathing muscles to more pressure, especially when you sleep.

 Losing weight is one of the very best of the sleep apnea cures without a CPAP.

 The good news is that doesn’t have to mean starving yourself, hours at the gym each day or giving up everything you love.
-Take a moment and review my Flat Belly After 40 Tips to see just how easy losing weight permanently could be.
+Take a moment and review my Flat Belly After 40 Tips (click to see my article to check them all out) to see just how easy losing weight permanently could be.

 4. Yoga Breathing Exercises

-These simple breathing exercises will not only help to strengthen, calm and relax your body but also to improve your breathing at the same time.
+These simple breathing exercises will not only help to strengthen, calm and relax your body but also to improve your breathing (click to see my article which guides you step-by-step) at the same time.

 The Pranayama technique is utilized to help improve your lung capacity and the amount of oxygen in your body as well.

 Increased oxygen equates to less disruption and snoring.
 For the best results, try these breathing exercises each night for just a few minutes.

 These natural ingredients are readily available, safer, less invasive and healthier than the prevalent chemical or artificial sleep apnea cures without a CPAP.